homebots/elements/README.md

 ## Change detection

-Every instance has its own change detection context, but when a component changes something, the change detection looks at all observed properties in that context and all children, starting from the root element.
+Every instance has its own change detection instance.

-This is to ensure that changes that affect the parent elements can also be checked.

-> As an alternative, change detection (via [Zone.js](https://www.npmjs.com/package/zone.js)) can be used as well.
+Syntax rules, like property bindings or events, can cause side effects, which are observed inside a custom element instance.

 ## Examples